HoseaCodes/Blog/README.md

 - /login
 - /refresh_token

+## Ops

+### Process Manager

+This project uses PM2 to keep the application alive due to faulty errors, server changes or file changes.
+Visit https://pm2.io/docs/plus/overview/ for details.

 ### Logger

 This project uses Winston to log events into our log manager.
 Visit https://github.com/winstonjs/winston for details.